Credentialism and degree inflation: China

 Chinese educational competition is described as breakneck and cut-throat.
 The word “neijuan” or “involution” has been used to describe people competing for diminishing returns.
 China is a country exhibiting high wealth inequality and meager social mobility, raising the stakes to get into the few available managerial positions.
 The entrenched high-stakes testing culture coupled with inconsistent governance has led to unusually high levels of cheating among the fuerdai (China's second-generation rich).
 The practice includes whole cheating rings and persists despite extreme penalties, as high as seven years in prison.
 To combat this self-defeating testing culture, the Chinese government has banned cram schools and for-profit tutoring businesses, as well as tutoring on the weekends.
-“Tang ping” or “lying flat” refers to a peaceful Chinese protest movement calling attention to the desire not to be burned up in an economic race that so many can't seem to win.
+“Tang ping” or “lying flat” refers to a peaceful Chinese protest movement calling attention to the desire not to be burned up in an economic race that so many cannot seem to win.